Facilitating distance meetings with youth

 Both 4-H Capitol Experience and the 4-H Youth Leadership and Global Citizenship Spectacular are planned with the input of committees of youth residing all over the state of Michigan.
 Because of the challenges associated with bringing people across such a distance on a regular basis, committees utilize electronic meeting tools to facilitate discussions.
 In many cases, this may be the first introduction that youth have to online meeting tools, and it’s important that meeting organizers take time to make sure youth are comfortable contributing using this technology.

 - Address accessibility.
 Not all youth have access to high-speed internet in their homes.
 If a call-in option is available, make sure to share that with the participants.
 It’s usually a better experience when meeting participants are able to see each other, but lack of high-speed internet should not limit their ability to participate in the discussion.
-Alternatively, you may offer suggestions for community locations where they may be able to connect to high-speed internet.

 - Explain online meeting etiquette.
 If the platform allows for it, explain the system for muting their audio when not speaking to eliminate background noise, and the benefits for using that approach.
 Explain how to turn their webcams on/off if needed.